ellis-bio/ellisjalia/index.md

 <h4>Contributions to Neuroscience</h4>

-Beyond his pioneering work in painting and scientific drawing, Leonardo wanted to prove that the mind has a physical basis.
+Beyond his pioneering work in painting, anatomy and scientific drawing, Leonardo wanted to prove that the mind has a physical basis.
 He wished to show the mechanisms by which the brain makes sensory stimuli intelligible, and thus show the functioning of the mind.

 A few of his drawings depict three ventricles in the brain, cavities filled with cerebrospinal fluid, the first being responsible for the processing of sensory stimuli; the second housing thought and the integration of the senses; and the last ventricle by means of which thought and sensation are imprinted into memory.
 <br>